realDragon11/Trawel-Text/CONTRIBUTING.md

 Please keep the game roughly PG13.

-Remember that I (dragon/Brian) will review every line of code submitted.
+Remember that I (dragon) will review every line of code submitted.